r-ventura/Constrained-Optimization-Project-with-SVM-in-AMPL/README.md

 # 🎯 Support Vector Classifier in AMPL

 Implementation of primal/dual SVM formulations and RBF kernel for binary classification.
-Developed for Constrained Optimization course at UPC.
+Developed for Mathematical Optimization course at UPC.

 ## 📌 Project Context